 Monochrome Studio, by Lisa McLaughlin

-The classic two-tone look brings a pleasing sense of balance and harmony to Lisa McLaughlin’s Arley Pent Studio.
+The classic two-tone look brings a pleasing sense of balance and harmony to Lisa McLaughlin’s Arley Studio Pavilion.

 Lisa and her husband bought their garden studio over 3 years ago after much debate about whether they wanted a shed or garden room.
-The Arley Pent with panelled windows and side shed (soon to be ensuite, if Lisa has her way!) gave them the best of both worlds.
+The Arley Studio Pavilion with panelled windows and side shed (soon to be ensuite, if Lisa has her way!) gave them the best of both worlds.

 We think you’ll agree the bold contrast of dark and light makes a real impact and creates an enviable, elegant workspace.

 It has given me the perfect work from home space.
 I get to ‘go out to work’, I can’t be distracted by the breakfast dishes in the sink or the washing basket and it’s so peaceful.
 At the same time, I’m taking advantage of zero-rental costs while I focus on growing my business.

 I’ve loved designing a space of my own that provides the perfect stress-free environment for me to focus on my work.
 I need head space to be creative in what I do, and I believe your work surroundings make such a difference to your creativity, motivation and mood.